 Bird Conservancy of the Rockies offers educational programs for homeschool families on birds and other nature-themed topics in the fall, winter and spring.
 Most programs are held in Brighton, Colorado, at the Bird Conservancy’s Environmental Learning Center or elsewhere at Barr Lake State Park, although sometimes we venture into the mountains for snowshoeing or other activities.

-Fall 2017 Homeschool Programs
+Upcoming Homeschool Programs

 We do not accept walk-ins to homeschool programs.

 Registration for homeschool programs will open one month before each program and will close 3 days prior to the scheduled program date.